ApTValdiFassa MATTIA RIZZI WC2024 DJI 0433 FullRes

 For safety reasons, some slopes and connections may be temporarily closed or regulated.
 Please follow the on-site signage and check for any updates on this page and on our social media channels.

-During the two competition days, Saturday 7 and Sunday 8 March, there may be temporary traffic restrictions on both the Trentino and Veneto sides of the Passo San Pellegrino.
-Any updates and traffic information will be published on this page.
+During the competition days, temporary road closures will be in place on both the Trentino and Veneto sides of Passo San Pellegrino.
+Any updates will be published on this page.

 Parking availability in the area will be limited.
-We therefore recommend using the official shuttle and ski bus services, the most convenient and sustainable way to reach the race venue and enjoy the event stress-free.
+We strongly recommend using the official shuttle and ski bus services, the most convenient and sustainable way to reach the race venue and enjoy the event stress-free.

 Free parking areas at Passo San Pellegrino (near):